 Traditional cannoli filling is made of whole milk ricotta cheese (using low-fat is OK too).
 Other cannoli dips are often made with a combination of ricotta and cream cheese or Neufchatel, giving it a thicker, smoother consistency.

-Optionally, you can blend in a bit of orange zest (candied orange peels are common in traditional Italian cannoli) and mini chocolate chips.
+It also contains powdered sugar and vanilla extract.
+I like to mix in a bit of orange zest (candied orange peels are common in traditional Italian cannoli) and mini chocolate chips.

 Top the final dip with more chips and a handful of chopped pistachios for a nice crunch.